melodieborel/HayLabAnalysis/README.rst

 If not, you can manually select it by clicking on the interpreter name at the top right of the notebook window.

 .. note::
-    If you have an issue with creating the venv on a mac, please follow the procedure described on the last comment of the following [link](https://github.com/pyFFTW/pyFFTW/issues/314)
+    If you have an issue with creating the venv on a mac, please follow the `procedure described on the last comment of this link`_.

 Regularly push your modifications to the remote repository
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""